Eduardo-95-DS/Eat-Well-Dashboard/README.md

 # **7. Next steps to improve**

 - Enhance the quality of the script's functions.
+- Create messages for when the filters generate empty plots.
 - Optimize the loading speed of maps in the overview section.